The Accounting Act lays down the rules of accounting and preparing financial statements.

 Other data sets are stored for at least:

-- books of account: 5 years;
+- accounting books: 5 years;

 - payslips or their equivalent: for a period during which access to this information is required in accordance with the retirement and disability benefit regulations; for 50 years from the time that the insured stops working for a given employer; and in accordance with tax regulations, but for no less than 5 years;